Back to Blog

 Your credit score plays a pivotal role in determining the interest rate on your car loan, which directly affects your monthly payment and the overall cost of the loan.
 To maximize savings:

 • Check and improve your credit score before applying for a loan.
+Even a small improvement can save you thousands of dollars.

 By taking these steps, you can make informed decisions that lead to more affordable car payments and significant long-term savings.
+Remember that a little preparation and research can go a long way in securing the best possible financing terms for your new car.

 Try the Calculator